-The proposals should address all the following research activities,
+The proposals should address all the following research and innovation activities:

-Set-up a multidisciplinary collaboration to map and evaluate the available information and data on biomarkers currently used in the clinical setting, candidate biomarkers from past clinical studies, which are scientifically proven as clinically relevant to the disease progression and treatment response for the chronic non-communicable diseases under study.
+Set-up a multidisciplinary collaboration to map and evaluate the available information and data on biomarkers currently used in the clinical setting, candidate biomarkers from past and ongoing clinical studies, which are scientifically proven as clinically relevant to the disease progression and treatment response for the chronic non-communicable diseases under study.

-Adapt and apply of established AI methods rather than developing novel ones from scratch, to deliver novel prognostic and predictive biomarkers of disease progression and treatment response, by combining data of currently used and candidate biomarkers, with data from available longitudinal and other relevant clinical studies, including RWD.
-The biomarkers under study should be multimodal, covering for instance molecular, cellular, physiological, imaging, behavioural and digital markers, and/or their combinations The applicants should convincingly justify why the biomarkers proposed are necessary to tackle the unmet clinical needs of the chronic non-communicable diseases under study.
+Adapt and apply of established AI methods rather than developing novel ones from scratch, to deliver novel prognostic and predictive biomarkers of disease progression and treatment response, by integrating data of currently used and candidate biomarkers, with suitable data from available longitudinal and other relevant clinical studies, including RWD, as necessary.
+To guarantee a solid and fast optimisation and training of the AI tools, the applicants should document their access to the appropriate clinical data.
+The biomarkers under study should be multimodal, covering for instance molecular, cellular, physiological, imaging, behavioural and digital markers, and/or their combinations The applicants should convincingly justify their rationale why the development of the multimodal biomarkers proposed is imperative to tackle the unmet clinical needs of the chronic non-communicable diseases under study.

 Use AI and, where needed, other relevant data and knowledge integration methods, to describe the relationships among different biomarkers and support the robust prioritisation of predictive biomarkers tailored to the characteristics of the patients’ and their disease stage and treatment response.
-Projects should have strong emphasis on the trustworthiness of AI and the development of user-friendly and fit-for-purpose visualization interfaces to help clinicians understand and guide them for better clinical assessment across diverse patient groups.
+Proposals should have strong emphasis on the trustworthiness of AI tools and develop the adequate performance metrics to assess their technical robustness, in terms of accuracy, reliability, reproducibility, including the assessment of possible inherent bias introduced.
+Moreover, proposals should consider the development of user-friendly and fit-for-purpose visualization interfaces to help clinicians understand and guide them for better clinical assessment across diverse patient groups.

 Assess the clinical utility of the predictive biomarkers in independent disease cohorts, RWD and exploratory clinical studies to demonstrate their clinical value as prognostic and predictive indicators for more effective clinical research and better patient health outcomes as compared to the established clinical practice of chronic non-communicable diseases.
+Prospective clinical studies are expected to be led by entities in the EU to strengthen the EU leadership in clinical research.

 Develop a business plan for the market exploitation of the research outputs and a regulatory strategy to support the alignment to the regulatory requirements for the qualification of the biomarkers and/or AI tools and engage with the regulators in a timely manner.
+The applicants should prioritise the exploitation of their research results in the EU and hence boost the EU competitiveness in the health innovations and technologies developed.
 SME(s) participation is encouraged with the aim to strengthen the scientific and technological basis of SME(s) and valorise their health innovations.

+It is imperative that applicants should adhere to GDPR-compliant personal data protection and implement the appropriate measures.

+Applicants should provide details of their clinical studies in the dedicated annex using the template provided in the submission system.
+As proposals under this topic are expected to include clinical studies, the use of the template is strongly encouraged.

-HORIZON-HLTH-2027-01-TOOL-02: Advancing bio-printing of living cells for regenerative medicine
+HORIZON-HLTH-2027-03-TOOL-02: Advancing bio-printing of living cells for regenerative medicine